Skip to content

 The Early Help Service 0-19 helps to identify and support early years Special Educational Needs and Disabilities (SEND).

 Please note, accessing keywork support depends on your child's level of need.
-Please contact the Early Help Service 0-19 to find out more.
-The main East Sussex County Council provides more information on this service:
+Please contact your Health Visiting team to find out more.
+The main NHS provides more information:

 NHS - Health A to Z